programmfabrik/easydb-documentation/content/sysadmin/requirements/README.txt

-The SSH_and_SSH+OpenVPN.File includes the draw view.
-This file can be modified with 'draw.io'
+The xml-File includes the source code for the drawing.
+It can be used to update the drawing on https://draw.io